Real Estate Careers

 - Applying for and receiving a broker license from the DBPR

-Once licensed as a broker, you can open your own brokerage, work independently without a sponsor, and hire other sales associates under your license.
-Many South Florida agents upgrade to broker status after 3–5 years in the business.
+Once licensed as a broker, you can open your own brokerage, work without a sponsor, and hire other sales associates under your license.
+Most South Florida agents who make the upgrade do so after three to five years in the business.

-If you're considering a real estate career in South Florida, reach out to our team — we're happy to discuss what working in this market actually looks like.
+If you are considering a real estate career in South Florida, reach out to our team.
+We are happy to talk through what working in this market actually looks like.
 For official licensing requirements, visit the Florida DBPR Real Estate Commission.